ROUNDTABLE TRACKS SUBMISSION DETAILS

 Forms of submissions

 Based on submissions, a Special Issue in a Journal will be considered.
-Please use the following template for the one-page summaries submitted to the Pedagogy track
+Please use the following One-Page-Summary-Template_NACRA_Pedagogy_2024 for the one-page summaries submitted to the Pedagogy track.